ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 ```

 Some important details to highlight about `[ReferenceResolver]` methods.
 1. The name of the method decorated with the `[ReferenceResolver]` attribute does not matter.
-However, as with all programming endeavors, you should aim to provide a descriptive name for your method to make your code easier to read and navigate.
+However, as with all programming endeavors, you should aim to provide a descriptive name that reveals the method's intention.
 1. The parameter name and type used in the reference resolver **must match** the GraphQL field name of the `[Key]` attribute, e.g., if the GraphQL key field is `id: String!` or `id: ID!` then the reference resolver's paramter must be `string id`.
 1. If you're using [nullable reference types](https://learn.microsoft.com/en-us/dotnet/csharp/nullable-references), you should make sure the return type is marked as possibly null.
-1. It's recommended to use a [dataloader](../fetching-data/dataloader.md) to fetch the data in a reference resolver.
+1. It's recommended to use a [dataloader](/docs/hotchocolate/v12/fetching-data/dataloader) to fetch the data in a reference resolver.
 This helps the API avoid [an N+1 problem](https://www.apollographql.com/docs/federation/entities-advanced#handling-the-n1-problem) when a query resolves multiple items from a given subgrpah.
-1. If you have multiple keys defined for an entity, you should include a reference resolver for each one so that the supergraph is able to resolve your entity regardless of which key(s) another graph uses to reference that entity.
+1. If you have multiple keys defined for an entity, you should include a reference resolver for _each key_ so that the supergraph is able to resolve your entity regardless of which key(s) another graph uses to reference that entity.
 ```csharp
 public class Product
 {